Godot scenes and scripts are classes¶

 In Godot, scripts and scenes can both be the equivalent of classes in an Object-Oriented programming language.
 The main difference is that scenes are declarative code, while scripts can contain imperative code.

-As a result, many best practices in Godot boil down to applying Object-Oriented design principles to the scenes, nodes, or script that make up your game.
+As a result, many best practices in Godot boil down to applying Object-Oriented design principles to the scenes, nodes, or scripts that make up your game.

 Making sense of classes in Godot¶